Archive (1995-present)

 Citation: For the development of parametric down conversion and correlated-photon generation for metrology, cryptography, communications, and fundamental physics applications.

-Massachusettes Institute of Technology
+Massachusetts Institute of Technology

 Citation: For his leadership in the HERMES/DESY and BLAST/Bates experiments which have advanced our understanding of the spin structure of strongly interacting systems.

-Nominated by: Nuclear Physics (DNP)
+Nominated by: DNP

-University Autonoma Madrid
+University Autonoma de Madrid

 Citation: For his contributions to surface and thin film magnetism, including new methods of epitaxial growth using surfactants or controlling the morphology at the atomic scale, the identification and characterization of model systems for magnetism in low dimensions, and the observation of magic heights in metallic islands.

-Nominated by: Materials Physics (DMP)
+Nominated by: DMP

 University of Michigan